 Can Any Animal be an Emotional Support Animal?

-Unlike Service or Assistance animals, Emotional Support Animals do not require any special training or certification – their job is purely to provide emotional support, rather than physical assistance to the owner.
+Unlike Service Animals, Emotional Support Animals do not require any special training or certification – their job is purely to provide emotional support, rather than physical assistance to the owner.

-How to Legally Make My Pet an ESA
+How to Legally Make My Pet an Emotional Support Animal

 You are not required to register your ESA on any registration site or purchase a emotional support animal vest for your pet.
 As long as your therapist recommends an emotional support animal for your wellbeing along with a letter, your pet can qualify as an emotional support animal.